kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

    $ mysql
    ```

-   Create new user for database by executing the following command.
+   Create a new user for the database by executing the following command.

    ```bash
    MariaDB [(none)]> CREATE USER sqladmin@localhost IDENTIFIED BY 'admin';